clientedev/MapadesalasSENAI/replit.md

 # Overview

-This is a classroom management system built with Flask that helps educational institutions manage room information, schedules, and resources.
+This is a classroom management system built for Escola SENAI "Morvan Figueiredo" with Flask that helps manage room information, schedules, and resources.
 The application allows users to create, view, edit, and delete classroom records along with their schedules.
-Key features include room search and filtering, image uploads for rooms, schedule management, and PDF report generation.
+Key features include room search and filtering, image uploads for rooms, schedule management with bulk scheduling for long periods (e.g., Monday to Friday for several months), technical course tracking, and PDF report generation.

 # User Preferences